Backpacking Photography Tips

 I’m not a nutrition expert but I have found out through experience what works for me and what doesn’t.
 Everybody is different.
 You’ll need to find a balance of taste, convenience, and nutrition that works for you, preferably in advance of a long trip.

-1. Whatever choice of foods make sure you bring enough.
+1. Whatever choice of food make sure you bring enough.
 You’ll be burning a lot more calories per day than you normally would.

 3. For safety in bear country avoid foods with strong odors.
 Only prepare as much as you can eat, leftovers attract not only bears but also rodents.